dmpe/urlshorteneR/README.md

 ### Help needed !!!

 - Testers with the "enterprise" Bit.ly accounts.
 Please try using it and then report bugs in <https://github.com/dmpe/urlshorteneR/issues>
-- Testing Ow.ly support (this requeres their API key)
+- Testing Ow.ly support (this requires their API key)

 ### Looking for examples and current implementation status ?